pingcap/docs-cn/clinic/clinic-user-guide-for-tiup.md

 ---
 title: Troubleshoot Clusters Using PingCAP Clinic
-summary: Learn how to use the PingCAP Clinic Diagnostic Service to troubleshoot cluster problems remotely and perform a quick check of the cluster status on a TiDB cluster or DM cluster deployed using TiUP.
+summary: PingCAP Clinic Diagnostic Service (PingCAP Clinic) helps troubleshoot TiDB and DM clusters deployed using TiUP.
+It allows remote troubleshooting and local cluster status checks using Diag client and Clinic Server.
+Prerequisites include installing Diag, setting an access token, and configuring the region.
+Troubleshooting remotely involves collecting, viewing, and uploading diagnostic data.
+Performing a quick check on the cluster status locally involves collecting and diagnosing configuration data.
+Data upload supports breakpoint upload, and uploaded data is kept on the Clinic Server for a maximum of 180 days.
 ---

 # Troubleshoot Clusters Using PingCAP Clinic